Alex Lynn: 2023: Move to Cadillac and overall Le Mans podium

+Lynn on the podium at the 2023 24 Hours of Le Mans.

-A month later, the #2 finished tenth at the 6 Hours of Monza.
-Lynn qualified the car in fifth, the highest of the LMDh cars in Hypercar, only 0.362s behind pole, and ran in the podium positions early on after an alternative pit strategy vaulted the #2 into the leading group.
+A month later, the No. 2 finished tenth at the 6 Hours of Monza.
+Lynn qualified the car in fifth, the highest of the LMDh cars in Hypercar, only 0.362s behind pole, and ran in the podium positions early on after an alternative pit strategy vaulted the No. 2 into the leading group.
 However, the car faded later in the race after a series of minor issues for all three drivers.

 At the penultimate round of the WEC season, the 6 Hours of Fuji, Lynn once again took on qualifying duties.
 In a damp session, Lynn qualified fifth on slick tyres, ahead of both factory Ferrari Hypercars.
-The #2 ran consistently in the top ten before a loose wheel for Bamber forced the team to spend time in the garage, dropping them down the order.
+The No. 2 ran consistently in the top ten before a loose wheel for Bamber forced the team to spend time in the garage, dropping them down the order.
 Eventually the car finished tenth, scoring the final point.

 Coming into the final round of the season, the 8 Hours of Bahrain, the Lynn, Bamber and Westbrook were fifth in the points standings with a 16-point advantage over the #6 Porsche Penske Motorsport driver trio.
 Lynn once again took on qualifying duties, and arguably had his best session of the season, qualifying third behind the two Toyotas – Lynn's time was the only non-Toyota within a second of the pole lap, and the fastest of the LMDh cars in the category.
-Bamber taok the start, but a major lock-up at the first corner saw him make contact with the #7 Toyota, not only did the #2 Cadillac drop down the order, but the New Zealander also receive a 90-second stop/go penalty for the incident – a time deficit to the field that the team never fully recovered with the race running without a safety car intervention, eventually finishing in eleventh.
+Bamber took the start, but a major lock-up at the first corner saw him make contact with the No. 7 Toyota, not only did the No. 2 Cadillac drop down the order, but Bamber also received a 90-second stop/go penalty for the incident – a time deficit to the field that the team never fully recovered with the race running without a safety car intervention, eventually finishing in eleventh.

-Lynn finished the year fifth in the points standings with 72 points, and with the #2 Cadillac the highest scoring LMDh in the hotly contested Hypercar field.
+Lynn finished the year fifth in the points standings with 72 points, and with the No. 2 Cadillac the highest scoring LMDh in the hotly contested Hypercar field.

 2024: Second season in the top class

+Lynn took seventh at the 2024 24 Hours of Le Mans.

-Lynn was confirmed as part of Cadillac's sole WEC entry, the British driver returning to race the #2 car in the full 2024 season alongside 2023 teammate Bamber.
-The duo will be joined by one-off driver entries at the Qatar 1812 km, 24 Hours of Le Mans and 8 Hours of Bahrain, but will contest the six hour races on their own.
+Lynn was confirmed as part of Cadillac's sole WEC entry, the British driver returning to race the No. 2 car in the full 2024 season alongside 2023 teammate Bamber.
+The duo would be joined by one-off driver entries at the Qatar 1812 km, 24 Hours of Le Mans and 8 Hours of Bahrain, but would contest the six hour races on their own.